-CRMJ 2410(SOC 2410) - Juvenile Delinquency.
-3 credits (T)
+CRMJ 2410 - Juvenile Delinquency (3 credits)

-This course presents the history, philosophy and function of the juvenile court system, juvenile court procedures, and laws, as well as theories of delinquency causation and intervention strategies for juveniles.
-It includes an evaluation and analysis of law, institutions, policies and practices of the juvenile justice system in the United States since its inception.
+This course presents the history, philosophy and function of the juvenile court system, juvenile court procedures and laws, as well as theories of delinquency causation, and intervention strategies for juveniles.
+It includes an evaluation and analysis of law, institutions, policies, and practices of the juvenile justice system in the United States since its inception.
 In addition, a blend of theoretical questions, practical applications and possible solutions will be provided and discussed.
 (3 lect.)

-CRMJ 2500 - Advanced I Virtual Firearms Training.
-1 credit (Max 3)
+CRMJ 2500 - Advanced I Virtual Firearms Training (1 credits)

 This course is a continuation of Intermediate Virtual Firearms Training (CRMJ 1505), and furthers the study of issues that may apply when responding to emergency situations and evaluating possible alternatives and options using the Virtual Firearms Training Software.
 Training in stressful situations will challenge the student to perform and exhibit critical, judgmental, creative thinking, and communication skills under simulated real-life conditions.
 The student is required to perform via simulation in "as real as possible" situations and to evaluate and discuss decision-making techniques focusing on continuum of force decisions.
 Students enrolling in this course are required to have knowledge in the use of virtual firearm weapons and apply this knowledge to use of force and continuum of force situations.
 The focus of this course is not on firearms skills, handling of firearms, or proficiency with firearms.
 This course is not intended to, nor does it, qualify the student to meet any certification, licensing, or any other requirement for weapon ownership, possession, use or safety.
-Course may be repeated for a maximum of three credits.
+Course may be repeated for a maximum of 3 credits.
 Prerequisite: Completion of Intermediate Virtual Firearms Training (CRMJ 1505) or concurrent enrollment.
 (1 lect.)

-CRMJ 2505 - Advanced II Virtual Firearms Training.
-1 credit (Max 3)
+CRMJ 2505 - Advanced I Virtual Firearms Training (1 credits)

 Advanced II Virtual Firearms Training is a capstone course, which incorporates all of the components of the Basic, Intermediate, and Advanced I Virtual Firearms Training courses.
 The student is required to participate in specific advanced training scenarios that require critical and creative thinking, expert communication delivery, and split-second judgmental decision making in a safe and controlled environment.
-This course will emphasize the basic laws, policies, and procedures a person is responsible for taking into account when use of force may be required.
+This course will emphasize the basic laws, policies, and procedures a person is responsible for while taking into account when use of force may be required.
 The student is expected to operate the training firearms and to recognize the importance of knowledge of laws and issues surrounding continuum of force decisions.
 The focus of this course is not on firearms skills, handling of firearms, or proficiency with firearms.
 This course is not intended to, nor does it, qualify the student to meet any certification, licensing, or any other requirement for weapon ownership, possession, use or safety.

-Course may be repeated for a maximum of three credits.
+Course may be repeated for a maximum of 3 credits.
 Prerequisite: Completion of Advanced I Virtual Firearms Training (CRMJ 2500).
 (1 lect.)

-CRMJ 2545 - Rural Justice Training in: .5-3 credits (Max 12)
+CRMJ 2545 - RJT in: (0.5 - 3 credits)